mlfoundations/evalchemy/README.md

 **Args**:

-- `--model`: Which model type or provider is evaluated (example: hf, vllm)
+- `--model`: Which model type or provider is evaluated (example: hf)
 - `--tasks`: Comma-separated list of parameters passed to the model constructor.
 Accepts a string of the format `"arg1=val1,arg2=val2,..."`.
 You can find the list supported arguments [here](https://github.com/EleutherAI/lm-evaluation-harness/blob/365fcda9b85bbb6e0572d91976b8daf409164500/lm_eval/models/huggingface.py#L66).
 - `--model_args`: Model path and parameters
 - `--batch_size`: Batch size for inference